-Beneficiaries may change primary care providers by contacting the Department of Social Services.
+Beneficiaries may change primary care providers by contacting the Department of Social Services or the local office of the federally recognized tribe.
 Beneficiary rights and procedures for changing providers are the same as those for the State Medicaid Program.
 Beneficiaries may change providers during a review process, when the currently authorized provider goes out of business, and when the beneficiary is changing providers for another service with an authorization period of six months or more.
 The current authorization for services will transfer to the new provider within five (5) business days of notification by the new provider to the Division of Medical Assistance Fiscal Agent and upon submission of written attestation that provision of the service meets NC Health Choice policy and the beneficiary's condition meets coverage criteria and acceptance of all associated responsibility; and either: a) Written permission of beneficiary or legal guardian for transfer; or b) a copy of a discharge from the previous provider.